Uta Fritze-von Alvensleben: Career

-Uta finished her PhD on comparing spectrophotometric models of nearby galaxies with experimental redshift survey results in 1989.
+Fritze-von Alvensleben was born in Munich and studied physics and philosophy at the Georg-August University in Göttingen.
+During her studies there, she visited the Grenoble Alps University in France, and at CERN in Geneva, Switzerland.
+She then completed her studies at the University of Göttingen in 1982 with a diploma.
+She finished her PhD in 1989 in astrophysics with studies about comparing spectrophotometric models of nearby galaxies with experimental redshift survey results.
+In January 2001 she habilitated at the University of Göttingen with a study on the evolution of galaxies on cosmological time scales at the Göttingen Observatory.

 In 2005, she became a member of the Observing Program Committee for the European Southern Observatory (ESO).
 She was jointly responsible for assigning telescope time to different scientists for each of the eight large ESO telescopes in Chile.

-After this, she worked at the University of Hertfordshire as part of the GALEV research group.
+After this, she researched and taught at the University of Hertfordshire as part of GALEV (Galaxy Evolution Group) at the Center for Astrophysics Research.

-She has been working at the University of Göttingen since 2008 where she has worked on the Göttingen Evolutionary Synthesis Code for the unified spectral, chemical and cosmological evolution of galaxies.
+Fritze-von Alvensleben has been working at the University of Göttingen since 2008 where she has worked on the Göttingen Evolutionary Synthesis Code for the unified spectral, chemical and cosmological evolution of galaxies.

+She was awarded the Hertha-Sponer prize in 2003 from the German Physical Society for her investigations into the spectral and chemical evolution of galaxies on cosmological time scales, particularly under the influence of interactions.
+The award ceremony took place during the 67th Physics Conference in March 2003 in Hanover, Germany.

-She remains a member of the International Astronomical Union.
+She remains a member of the International Astronomical Union and has been a member of the group's Division J Galaxies and Cosmology.

-Publications

-The most widely cited work she co-authored is about improving the GALEV model by adding gaseous emissions and line emissions.
-She improved the model so it could simulate younger galaxies.

-As of May 2020, the paper has 184 citations.